muskanasrani18/adf/README.md

 # adf
+Creating ADF, DataBricks Project
- Created a copy activity pipeline for data Migration from On prem sql server to azure storage account using self hosted integration runtime.
+Project 1.Created a copy activity pipeline for data Migration from On prem sql server to azure storage account using self hosted integration runtime.